status-im/nimbus-eth2/docs/the_nimbus_book/src/install.md

 # Install dependencies

-The Nimbus beacon chain can run on Linux, macOS, Windows, and Android.
-At the moment, Nimbus has to be built from source, which means you'll need to install some dependencies.
+The Nimbus beacon node runs on Linux, macOS, Windows, and Android.

+To get the best performance, Nimbus should be [built from source](./build.md) on the machine that it will run.

+[Binaries](https://github.com/status-im/nimbus-eth2/releases/latest) are provided for the most common platforms.

 ## Time

 The beacon chain relies on your computer having the correct time set (plus or minus 0.5 seconds).

 We recommended you run a high quality time service on your computer such as [chrony](https://chrony.tuxfamily.org/).

-Chrony is much more performant than the default NTP server.
-It's a simple install:
+To install it:

 ```sh
 # Debian and Ubuntu